 May is Speech and Hearing Awareness Month.
 We spoke with Diane Bremner, director of the BC Early Hearing Program, about some myths on infant hearing and how her team is working toward achieving the best language outcomes for all young children in B.C.

 The BC Early Hearing Program (BCEHP) is a province-wide screening program that checks hearing for babies born in B.C.
-The program provides integrated services from hearing screening to hearing testing as well as early language support following identification of hearing loss.
+The program provides integrated services from hearing testing to resources and supports for babies who are deaf or hard of hearing.

 Diane, an audiologist, was part of the group that founded BCEHP back in 2005.
 “We began screening babies in the neonatal intensive care units in B.C. hospitals in 2006, then implemented screening as part of the Well Baby program in 2007,” Diane remembers.
 “We rolled out the complete screening program for every baby born in the province in 2009.”
 2019 marks ten years of hearing screening and testing in B.C.